wavefrontHQ/docs/pages/doc/ts_min.md

 ### Aggregation Function

-When you add `min()` to a ts() expression, Wavefront sorts the values at each time interval and displays the highest (maximum) data value across all reporting metrics and sources.
+When you add `min()` to a ts() expression, Wavefront sorts the values at each time interval and displays the lowest (minimum) data value across all reporting metrics and sources.

 The `min()` aggregation function interpolates the points of the underlying set of series, and then applies the function to the interpolated series.
-Use `rawmax` to not use interpolation.
+Use `rawmin` to not use interpolation.
 See [Standard Versus Raw Aggregate Functions](query_language_aggregate_functions.html).

 To provide an aggregate value that our customers typically expect, Wavefront attempts to interpolate all queries at a time slice if at least one real reported data value is present.